 A bug report, with mail header, looks something like this:

-To: email@example.com From: firstname.lastname@example.org Subject: Hello says `goodbye' Package: hello Version: 1.3-16 When I invoke `hello' without arguments from an ordinary shell prompt it prints `goodbye', rather than the expected `hello, world'.
-Here is a transcript: goodbye usr/bin/hello goodbye suggest that the output string, in hello.c, be corrected.
+To: firstname.lastname@example.org From: email@example.com Subject: Hello says `goodbye' Package: hello Version: 1.3-16 When I invoke `hello' without arguments from an ordinary shell prompt it prints `goodbye', rather than the expected `hello, world'.
+Here is a transcript: /usr/bin/hello goodbye I suggest that the output string, in hello.c, be corrected.
 I am using Debian GNU/Linux 2.2, kernel 2.2.17-pre-patch-13 and libc6 2.1.3-10.

-Sometimes it is necessary to send a copy of a bug report to somewhere else besides the mailing list and the package maintainer, which is where they are normally sent.
+Sometimes it is necessary to send a copy of a bug report to somewhere else besides the package maintainer, which is where they are normally sent.

 You could do this by CC'ing your bug report to the other address(es),